crisbal/album-splitter/README.md

 ## Need help?

 If you need any help just [create an Issue](https://github.com/crisbal/album-splitter/issues) or send me an email at the address you can find on my profile.

+## Updating

+To update to use the latest version of album-splitter you can use `python3 -m pip install --upgrade album-splitter`

 ## Want to help?